Float the San Juan

 The total route length is 27 river miles, with 4 days to cover this distance.

-The desert rivers of the southwest are a beautiful and fragile landscape which require care during our visit.
-A moments carelessness can have an impact on the environment that will last a lifetime.
-In addition, there are many sites and remnants of the land’s ancestral people that deserve special respect.
-Every FLOW program begins with the acknowledgement that the land and waters on which we gather are the ancestral lands and territories of Nuchu (Ute), Apache, the Pueblos, Hopi, Zuni, and the Diné Nation.
-We think it is important to provide this acknowledgment because the narratives of this land and region have long been told from one dominant perspective, without full acknowledgment of the tribes who lived on this land.
-While visiting cultural sites it is important to stay on established trails, and do not touch or deface petroglyph/pictograph panels or climb on archeological structures.
+The desert rivers of the southwest are a beautiful and fragile landscape that requires care during our visit.
+A moment of carelessness can have an impact on the environment that will last a lifetime.
+In addition, many sites and remnants of the land’s ancestral people deserve special respect.
+Every Float the San Juan program begins with the acknowledgment that the land and waters on which we gather are the ancestral lands and territories of Nuchu (Ute), Apache, the Pueblos, Hopi, Zuni, and the Diné Nation.
+We think it is essential to provide this acknowledgment because the narratives of this land and region have long been told from one dominant perspective without fully acknowledging the tribes who lived on it.
+While visiting cultural sites, it is crucial to stay on established trails and not touch or deface petroglyph/pictograph panels or climb on archeological structures.
 The removal of artifacts such as pottery shards is illegal.

-Specialized toilets, kitchen equipment, and fire pans and blankets are provided to minimize our impact on the river corridor.
-FLOW guides will instruct participants regarding Leave No Trace procedures for food and human waste, fires, camping and hiking.
+Specialized toilets, kitchen equipment, fire pans, and blankets are provided to minimize our impact on the river corridor.
+FLOW guides Trip Leaders will instruct participants regarding Leave No Trace low-impact procedures for food and human waste disposal, fires, camping, and hiking.

-Small crafts such as inflatable kayaks, stand up paddle boards, and pack rafts are welcome on most FLOW programs.
-Several inflatable kayaks and stand up paddleboards will be available to use during the trip.
+Small crafts such as inflatable kayaks, stand-up paddle boards, and pack rafts are welcome on most FLOW programs.
+Several inflatable kayaks and stand-up paddleboards will be available during the trip.

-Overnight Parking is permitted in the north end of the stadium lot.
+Overnight parking is permitted at the north end of the stadium lot.

 Do you accommodate dietary restrictions or allergies?

-Yes, we are able to accommodate a wide range of dietary restrictions and allergies.
-You may note these requirements in the registration process.
+Yes, we can accommodate a wide range of dietary needs and allergies.
+Please identify these needs in the registration process.